mrbalraj007/Learning_GitHub_Action/01.Github_Action_DevOps-Project/Terraform_Code_Infra_setup/AboutThis Project.md

 ## <span style="color: Yellow;"> Prerequisites </span>

 Before diving into this project, here are some skills and tools you should be familiar with:

+Important:
++ First create a **`pem-key`** manually from the AWS console. i.e "MYLABKEY.pem" because it is being used for creating `EC2` VMs and `EKS cluster`.
++ b.
+Copy `MYLABKEY.pem` in the terraform directory as below your terraform code

 - [x] [Clone repository for terraform code](https://github.com/mrbalraj007/DevOps_free_Bootcamp/tree/main/19.Real-Time-DevOps-Project/Terraform_Code/Code_IAC_Terraform_box)<br>
   __Note__: Replace resource names and variables as per your requirement in terraform code